Sphynx Cat Health Issues: Common Concerns

 Allergies

-Sphynx cats can be sensitive to environmental allergens.
+Sphynx cats can be sensitive to environmental allergens, including dust, pollen, and certain food ingredients.
 Identifying and minimizing exposure to these triggers can greatly improve their quality of life.
+Consider using air purifiers to help keep your home allergen-free.

 Temperature Sensitivity

-Due to their lack of fur, Sphynx cats are sensitive to temperature extremes.
+Without fur, Sphynx cats are particularly sensitive to temperature extremes.
 Providing a comfortable and climate-controlled environment is essential for their well-being.
+Ensure your home is neither too hot nor too cold and provide cozy blankets or heated beds for added comfort.

 Behavioral Concerns